Funded 3-year-old and 4-year-old Kindergarten Programs

 Children usually attend 3-year-old kindergarten in the year before they attend 4-year-old kindergarten.

-What is the difference between sessional kindergarten and kindergarten at an early learning or child care centre?
+What is the difference between sessional Kindergarten and Kindergarten at an early learning or child care service?

 After the basics are met, however, there are big differences.

 The most obvious one is the hours you can attend.
-Sessional kindergarten runs for 15 hours each week, usually over 3 different sessions.
-Early learning and child care centres typically deliver kindergarten programs every day for set hours.
-For example, a child care centre may open at 7am and close at 6pm, delivering the kindergarten program every day from 8:30am-3pm.
+Sessional Kindergarten runs for 15 hours each week, usually over 3 different sessions.
+Early learning and child care services typically deliver Kindergarten programs every day for set hours.
+For example, a child care service may open at 7am and close at 6pm, delivering the Kindergarten program every day from 8:30am-3pm.

-As the kindergarten program delivered by early learning and child care centres is over many more hours they are typically a lot more comprehensive and include more experiences like excursions and community participation.
+As the Kindergarten program delivered by early learning and child care services is over many more hours they are typically a lot more comprehensive and include more experiences like excursions and community participation.

-Sessional kindergarten programs don’t typically include meals which are standard in almost all early learning and child care centres, so you will be required to provide your own food.
+Sessional Kindergarten programs don’t typically include meals which are standard in almost all early learning and child care services, so you will be required to provide your own food.

-Going further, the number of extra activities and quality of the meals served are different between centres too.
-Visiting centre’s websites and social pages will help gain an understanding of their offerings, and asking about all these aspects when visiting centre’s is an important follow up step too.
+Going further, the number of extra activities and quality of the meals served are different between services too.
+Visiting a services websites and social pages will help you gain an understanding of their offerings, and asking about all these aspects when visiting Kindergarten’s will also help.

 When do I need to enrol?